 Normalization in Database:

 - To avoid insertion, update & deletion anomaly.
+(Inconsistency or error)

 - Normalization divides larger tables into smaller table and link them using relationships.
 (Primary key and Foreign key)